-The CVI libraries are wrappers of the underlying low level driver and full detals of the functions can be found in the corresponding low level driver documentation.
+The LabWindows/CVI libraries are wrappers of the underlying low level driver and full details of the functions can be found in the corresponding low level driver documentation.

 Following are simple examples of the use of the most common Pickering drivers.
 These examples can be downloaded by clicking on the link below the images.

 In all examples, the program opens a card, obtains it's card identity, operates a single switch and then closes the card.

 PXI Direct IO Driver - pilpxi

 LXI DIrect IO Driver - piplx (and picmlx)